-• Sunday - Thursday: 1 p.m. - 10 pm

-• Friday - Saturday: 1 pm - 12 am
+- Sunday Thursday: 1 p.m.
+10 p.m. - Friday Saturday: 1 p.m.
+12 a.m.

-Students hosting guests of the opposite gender or dating partners in their room during visiting hours are expected to keep the door partially ajar unless he or she receives permission to close the door from their RA or the RA on-duty.
+Students hosting guests of the opposite gender or dating partners in their room during visiting hours are expected to keep the door open.
 With the exception of married couples, students are not permitted to allow members of the opposite sex to spend the night in their room, apartment, or house for any reason.
 The Office of Residence Life reserves the right to terminate visitation privileges due to disruptive behavior, disrespect for others, or any other circumstance deemed an abuse of privileges.